Heritage International Ministries

-Heritage International Ministries (H.I.M.) is an Evangelical Christian hotel & convention center in Fort Mill, South Carolina.
+Heritage International Ministries (H.I.M.) is an Evangelical Christian hotel and convention center in Fort Mill, South Carolina.

 History

 MorningStar Ministries was founded by Rick Joyner and wife Julie in 1985.
 In 2004, MorningStar Fellowship Church purchased Heritage USA.
 The facilities include a 501-room Heritage Grand Hotel and Conference Center, the adjacent unfinished 21-story Heritage Towers, the area of the now demolished "Sand Castle" (originally to have been a Wendy's restaurant) and 52 acre of adjoining property.

 MorningStar holds church services in the hotel atrium and has restored practically all of the 501 hotel rooms.
-The hotel is now used as a retreat and conference center.
-The adjacent Main Street USA shops have been reopened and are used as retail shops and classrooms; the hotel rooms above were converted into apartments/dormitories.
+The hotel is still used as a hotel with some rooms having been converted to privately owned condominiums.
+It also features a Christian retreat center and one of the state’s largest conference centers.
+The adjacent Main Street USA shops have been reopened and are used as retail shops and classrooms with the hotel rooms above converted into apartments/dormitories.

-In 2007, plans for the uncompleted high-rise tower included an assisted-living facility/retirement complex; if and when completed, it will be known as Heritage Towers.
+In 2007, plans for the uncompleted high-rise tower included an assisted-living facility/retirement complex; when completed, it will be known as Heritage Towers.
 The Sand Castle was demolished in 2013, due to it "being too expensive to do anything with".

 In June 2021, MorningStar Ministries held a groundbreaking and dedication ceremony to celebrate the starting of renovations to the 21-story tower.
 They claim the development will be a, "close-knit residential community for active adult Christians."
 Local journalists attempted to get the permits and building plans from York County but no permits or plans had been applied for nor submitted.
-This comes after a 2018 federal lawsuit filed by Morningstar Ministries accusing York County of religious discrimination for blocking attempts to renovate the tower.
+This comes after a 2018 federal lawsuit filed by MorningStar Ministries accusing York County of religious discrimination for blocking attempts to renovate the tower.
 In a separate lawsuit, York County contends the property is a nuisance and didn’t meet financing requirements.
 In that case, the South Carolina Supreme Court ruled in favor of the county.